 MOD USA/48A14/1

-RESOLUTION 54 (REV. DUBAI, 2012)
+RESOLUTION 54 (REV. HAMMAMET, 2016)

 Creation of, and assistance to, regional groups

-(Florianópolis, 2004; Johannesburg, 2008; Dubai, 2012)
+(Florianópolis, 2004; Johannesburg, 2008; Dubai, 2012; Hammamet 2016)

-The World Telecommunication Standardization Assembly (Dubai, 2012),
+The World Telecommunication Standardization Assembly (Hammamet, 2016),

 considering

+that Article 14 of the Convention authorizes the creation of study groups with a view to standardizing telecommunications on a worldwide basis;

-a) that Resolution 123 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference instructs the Secretary-General and the Directors of the three Bureaux to work closely with each other in pursuing initiatives that assist in bridging the standardization gap between developing1 and developed countries;
+b) that Resolution 123 (Rev. Busan, 2014) of the Plenipotentiary Conference instructs the Secretary-General and the Directors of the three Bureaux to work closely with each other in pursuing initiatives that assist in bridging the standardization gap between developing1 and developed countries;

+c) that Resolution 191 (Busan, 2014) recognizes the basic principle of cooperation and collaboration among the Sectors is to avoid duplication of the Sectors’ activities and to ensure that work is carried out efficiently and effectively;

+d) the following outcome for the Telecommunication Standardization Sector (ITU-T) in the Strategic Plan for the Union for 2016-2019, adopted in Resolution 71 (Rev. Busan, 2014), focused on the promotion of participation of membership, in particular developing countries, in the definition and adoption of non-discriminatory international standards with a view to bridging the standardization gap:

+– increased participation in the ITU-T standardization process, including attendance of meetings, submission of contributions, taking leadership positions and hosting of meetings/workshops, especially from developing countries;

-b) that the work of certain study groups, particularly in relation to, among other things, tariff and accounting principles, next-generation networks (NGN) and future networks (FN), security, quality, mobility and multimedia, are of considerable strategic significance for developing countries during the next study cycle,
+e) that the work of certain study groups, particularly in relation to, among other things, tariff and accounting principles, next-generation networks (NGN) and future networks (FN), security, quality, mobility and multimedia continue to be of strategic significance for developing countries,

 recognizing

-a) the relatively high level of participation and involvement of developing countries in the meetings of Study Groups 2, 3, 5 and 12 of the ITU Telecommunication Standardization Sector (ITU-T), and their growing levels of participation in other study groups;
+a) the relatively high level of participation and involvement of developing countries in the meetings of all the Study Groups of the ITU Telecommunication Standardization Sector (ITU-T);

-b) that regional groups have been established within Study Groups 2, 3, 5 and 12;
+b) that regional groups have been established within Study Groups 2, 3, 5, 11, 12, 13 and 17;

-c) the satisfactory results obtained by the regional approach within the framework of the activities of Study Groups 2, 3, 5 and 12;
+c) the satisfactory results obtained by the regional approach within the framework of the activities of the parent Study Group;

 d) that the activities of most of these regional groups have become increasingly important;